somatic therapy for women

 My approach is simple: I help you heal your nervous system.

-Maybe you are doing the most in these busy times, and still not feeling content.
-Perhaps you see your anxiety as a competitive edge, and aren’t sure how do life without it.
-What if I told you, that you can feel at ease, while still being up to big things?
+Maybe you are doing the most and still not feeling content.
+What if you could feel at ease, while still being up to big things?

 I use a form of mindfulness centered somatic psychotherapy called Hakomi, that has roots in the Eastern Philosophies of Buddhism and Taoism.
 I love this work for its focus on non-violence and organicity.